BitsPleaseMSI/BitsPlease-solutions/README.md

 # BitsPlease-solutions
-Solutions For Problems uploaded on bitsplease.pythonanywhere.com/
+Solutions For Problems uploaded on our website : http://bitsplease.pythonanywhere.com/

-This repo is for solutions for the problems uploaded onn bitsplease.pythonanywhere.com <br>
+This repo is for solutions for the problems uploaded on bitsplease.pythonanywhere.com <br>
 If you have a better solution for some problem or you want to contribute for new problems. feel free to contribute.

-Happy Programming :)
+Happy Programming :) <br>
+<strong>BitsPlease <br>
+[Technical Society of Maharaja Surajmal Institute]</strong>